 High-potential employees don’t want to feel boxed into certain roles where they are just following orders.
 They need the freedom to hone their skills.

-Creating business simulations where high-potential employees have a problem to solve will encourage to use their initiative.
+Creating business simulations where high-potential employees have a problem to solve will encourage them to use their initiative and flex their skills.

-Employees would have to do research and weigh up the benefits and drawbacks.
+Employees would have to do research and weigh up the benefits and drawbacks to their solution.
 They would also be in charge of the final decision and justification.
 They would be assessed on their decision-making methods as well as their final results.

 3. Provide high-potential employees with leadership roles

-It’s important to give high-potential employees a chance to prove themselves.
+It’s important to give high-potential employees a chance to prove themselves and use their knowledge and skills to benefit the entire company.
 It can then be decided what further talent development they need to fill the role in the future.

 4. Connect high-potential employees with mentors